-Santee Community School has implemented a secure access system for all exterior doors.
+Isanti Community School has implemented a secure access system for all exterior doors.
 Visitors must access the building through the front door by ringing the bell located to the left of the doors inside the vestibule.
-All visitors must report to the front desk to sign in and receive a visitor's pass.
-Parents are welcome at all times, but please make arrangements with the teacher of the class you will be visiting.
+All visitors must check in at the office, sign in, and wear a visitor's badge while visiting the school.
+Parents, guardians, or grandparents visiting a child while in the classroom must get prior approval from the classroom teacher and the principal 24 hrs. in advance.
 All visitors must also sign out at the front desk when their visit is completed.